NIT-Administrative-Systems/AS-CloudDocs/iac/tf-upgrading.md

     $ rm ./prod/versions.tf ./nonprod/versions.tf ./sandbox/versions.tf
     ```

+1. If you have pinned the AWS provider version for your module, review this and decide if it is appropriate to update the version.

+    This was done for some IaC modules.
+The older provider uses older AWS APIs, allowing the module to build without making changes that Amazon needs for the newer APIs.

+    This is a good opportunity to review and upgrade to the latest provider.

+    If you have pinned the provider version, it will look like this:

+    ```hcl
+    provider "aws" {
+        # Pinned to 1.33 and older
+        version = "<= 1.13.0"

+        # Pinned to 1.60.x
+        version = "~> 1.60"
+    }
+    ```

+    You should at least migrate to the 2.x provider.
+The latest version can be found on the [Terraform registry](https://registry.terraform.io/providers/hashicorp/aws).
+If you move to the latest evrsion, you can set up Dependabot for the repository and receive pull requests when new versions of the provider are available.

 1. If you are using any of the [AS shared modules](./available-modules.md), you will need to use their `tf-0.12` branch.
 All you need to do is add/update `?ref=<branch name>` in the git URLs.

     ```hcl